Frequently Asked Questions

-A. A plant inventory list can be imported only from a FCIC/DataScape software product as listed above.
+A. You can import a plant inventory list only from a FCIC/DataScape software product as listed above.
 To import a list:

 Note: You can edit the client information or the description and reference information if needed.

-Q. How can I import a plant inventory list that is from two or more crop years earlier?
+Q. How can I import a plant inventory list older than one previous crop year?

 General Inventory Software Questions

 Q. Is the inventory software available for Macintosh?

 A. No. The Inventory software is currently available for the following Microsoft Windows operating systems: Windows XP, Vista, Windows 7, Windows 8, and Windows 10.

 Q. How do I know if the Pilot Nursery Grower's Price Endorsement is available for my state?